Emergency services related deaths

 Welsh Ambulance Service NHS Trust

-Concerns summary Ambulance call scripting for seizures is inadequate, failing to ascertain fit duration for correct callback advice and lacking clear protocols for urgent upgrades when airways are compromised.
+Concerns summary (AI summary) Ambulance call scripting for seizures is inadequate, failing to ascertain fit duration for correct callback advice and lacking clear protocols for urgent upgrades when airways are compromised.
 There's also no pathway for updating prison staff or facilitating dialogue with hospital EDs on call categorisation.

 Ian Bean